 As an introduction to my approach to these topics, please review the articles and presentations on this site.

-I also have a blog in its infant stages - proof of concept for a course I am scheduled to teach at Rice University's Jones Graduate School of Business in Spring 2014.
-Course is tentatively titled "An Introduction to Information Governance and Information Management."
+I also have a blog originally created for a course I taught at Rice University's Jones Graduate School of Business in Spring 2014 and 2015.
+Course was titled "An Introduction to Information Governance and Information Management."
 The blog picks newspaper articles and discusses their information governance/information management implications.
-For now, it is named www.infogovnuggets.com.
-There's also a related Twitter feed at Twitter.com/CLiipfert.
+It is named www.infogovnuggets.com.